Philadelphia Flyers (22-20-7) at New Jersey Devils (15-27-7)

 The Line: New Jersey Devils +112 / Philadelphia Flyers -124 --- Over/Under: 6 Click to Get Latest Betting Odds

-The Philadelphia Flyers and New Jersey Devils meet Thursday in NHL action at the Prudential Center.
+The Philadelphia Flyers and the New Jersey Devils meet in NHL action from the Prudential Center on Thursday night.